LoyolaChicagoBooks/cder/source/events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Android activity is responsible for mediating between the view components and the POJO bounded counter model we saw above.
+The Android activity is responsible for mediating between the view components and the POJO (plain old Java object) bounded counter model we saw above.
 The full cycle of each event-based interaction goes like this.
 By pressing the increment button, the user triggers the ``onClick`` event on that button, and the ``onIncrement`` method gets called.
 This method interacts with the model instance by invoking the ``increment`` method and then requests a view update of the activity itself.
 The corresponding ``updateView`` method also interacts with the model instance by retrieving the current counter value using the ``get`` method, displays this value in the corresponding GUI element with unique ID ``textview_value``, and finally updates the view states as necessary.

 .. literalinclude:: ../examples/clickcounter-android-java/ClickCounter/src/main/java/edu/luc/etl/cs313/android/clickcounter/ClickCounterActivity.java
    :start-after: begin-method-onIncrement